ZhangMengqian/marbles/README.md

   When node.js is installed, npm is also installed.
 You can use “node -v” and “npm -v” commands to check whether they are successfully installed.
-8. Download my demo project for the blockchain (which is rewritten based on IBM Blockchain demo) in your desired directory: git clone https://github.com/ZhangMengqian/marbles.git
-9: Set the environment in your desired directory: git clone https://github.com/IBM-Blockchain/fabric-images.git cd fabric-images/docker-compose setenv.sh
+8. Download my demo project for the blockchain (which is rewritten based on IBM Blockchain demo) in your desired directory: git clone https://github.com/ZhangMengqian/marbles.git 9.Set the environment in your desired directory: git clone https://github.com/IBM-Blockchain/fabric-images.git cd fabric-images/docker-compose setenv.sh